 At the global premiere of the Renault Kwid in May 2015 in India, then then-CEO of Renault Carlos Ghosn said there was no plan for a ‘Dacia’ Kwid.
 However, he was only referring to the petrol variants, and global demand for low-cost electric vehicles has caught on since then.
 In the post-COVID world, commuters would prefer personal mobility to shared mobility due to concerns of catching an infection.

-Prices of the Dacia Spring Electric should come out in early 2021.
+Prices of the Dacia Spring Electric should come out soon.
 Groupe Renault will also offer a car-sharing version and a cargo version of the entry-level electric car.

 Dacia says it has 6.5 million customers worldwide built up by the success of the Sandero, Logan and Duster models.
 The Spring Electric is a display of how the company continues to evolve with the times while staying true to Dacia’s original values of making reliable, affordable simple and modern cars.

 Where is the Indian connection in the Dacia Spring?